callumduffy/ChatProtocol/README.md

 Current score on the test server is 102% somehow.

 ## Compilation and Running
--I have added a compile.sh file, just as it is in the spec, it does nothing but it will do you no harm to run...I promise.
+- I have added a compile.sh file, just as it is in the spec, it does nothing but it will do you no harm to run...I promise.
--Then run the run.sh, in the format "bash run.sh <port number>"
+- Then run the run.sh, in the format "bash run.sh <port number>"
--This executes the runnable .jar file, as I was having a strange error with the jre not recognising my main using regular javac and java commands.
+- This executes the runnable .jar file, as I was having a strange error with the jre not recognising my main using regular javac and java commands.

 ## Specifications
 Written in java and made to handle multiple clients concurrently, handling each request and sending the appropriate responses